 Interim Director, New Student & Family Programs

 Joy Allison brings 18+ years of higher education experience to her January 2020 appointment as interim director for New Students & Family Programs (NSFP).
-She will continue to serve in her current role as Associate Director for Health & Wellness initiatives inclusive of her administrative oversight for Health Services contracted through Mount Sinai Beth Israel.
-In her capacity as interim director, Joy’s responsibilities include managing fiscal affairs; supervising and evaluating staff; executing Fall Student Convocation, Days of Welcome, and Family Orientation; selecting, training, and supervising instructors to lead First Year and Transfer Seminars (FYS 1000 & TRA 2000); collaborating with faculty on the selection of the First Year Text; as well as programming for and engaging new and transfer students in their transition to and success at Baruch.
+Previously, she served as Associate Director for Health & Wellness with administrative oversight for Health Services, including the Student Health Care Center contracted through Mount Sinai Beth Israel.
+In her capacity as interim director of NSFP, Joy’s responsibilities include managing fiscal affairs; supervising and evaluating staff; executing Fall Student Convocation, Days of Welcome, and Family Orientation; selecting, training, and supervising instructors to lead First Year and Transfer Seminars (FYS 1000 & TRA 2000); collaborating with faculty on the selection of the First Year Text; as well as programming for and engaging new and transfer students in their transition to and success at Baruch.
 Joy’s additional responsibility includes outreach to and engagement of families.
 Prior to Baruch College, Joy was employed at The University at Albany – SUNY, Towson University, and Morgan State University.
 She earned her MA from The University at Albany – SUNY.

 Assistant Director, New Student & Family Programs